What is Stamp Duty and How Much Does it Cost?

 Now that you've worked out how much stamp duty is payable, it's a good idea to talk to a broker about your mortgage options.
 Their knowledge and expertise can help you make sure you aren't paying over the odds with all costs and fees factored in.

-How is stamp duty calculated?
+How is Stamp Duty calculated?

 Rates are separated into bands and calculated as a progressive rate system.
-This means that, rather than paying a flat rate for the whole property, you pay a different percentage on each portion of it according to the price.
+This means that, rather than paying a flat rate for the whole property, you pay a different percentage on each portion according to the price.

 This is illustrated below: